Caberfae Peaks Resort

 Pricing is for single or double occupancy.
 Additional people are $5 each.

 7/28 – $99 – 18-20 hour racers will be racing so DO NOT book on 7/28 except for guests

 7/29 – $109 – 6-8 hour racers before the race or 18-hour racers traveling home on Sunday

 Friday and Saturday will sell out so book early.
 Cancellation fee is the room rate of the first night, if you cancel after 4 pm the day before.
 No cancellation fee if they cancel prior to 4 pm the day before arrival.

 Tenters can stay on the Caberfae property for $10 per night.
 Campers and motorhomes can stay in the parking lot for $20 per night (limited electric hook-ups).

 All sold out at the resort or prefer to camp?
 Try Cadillac hotels or nearby campgrounds and rentals.

 Our charity partner for the race is Safe Haven Ministries in Grand Rapids.
-Safe Haven provides shelter and services to abused women and partners with the faith community to respond appropriately to families affected by domestic violence.
+Safe Haven provides emergency shelter and support services to women and their children who are experiencing domestic abuse.
+They also conduct prevention and education trainings throughout the community.

 Free Shirt or Gear